arangodb/docs/3.11/indexing-inverted.md

 Inverted indexes store mappings from values (of document attributes) to their locations in collections.
-You can create these indexes to accelerate queries like value lookups, range queries, accent- and case-insensitive search, wildcard and fuzzy search, nested search, search highlighting, as well as for sophisticated full-text search with the ability to search for words, phrases, and more.
+You can create these indexes to accelerate queries like value lookups, range queries, accent- and case-insensitive search, wildcard and fuzzy search, nested search, as well as for sophisticated full-text search with the ability to search for words, phrases, and more.